OliverWisn/alien_invasion/README.md

 # Alien Invasion

 ## Motivation:
-I make this game "Alien Invasion" because I learn the python language.
-I would like to walk through the python language essentials with the standard library + pygame and the sublime text editor.
-I would like to show my skills because I add to this programm my own code.
+I maked this game "Alien Invasion" because I learned the python language.
+I walked through the python language essentials + pygame and the sublime text editor.
+I show also my skills because I added to this programm my own code.

 <img src="https://github.com/OliverWisn/alien_invasion/blob/master/assets/demo_1.jpg" width=1000>

 ## Rights:
-This game is made on the basis of the book "Python Crash Course - A Hands-On, Project-Based Introduction to Programming" by Eric Matthes.
+This game was made on the basis of the book "Python Crash Course - A Hands-On, Project-Based Introduction to Programming" by Eric Matthes.
 The code is not the same like in the book.
 The autor of the book give me the right, I quote, "to share the code you wrote for the exercises